PARENT and STUDENT

 Mr. Jones--Math and Computer Applications

-Mrs. Schlegel--Language Arts
+Mrs. Schlegel--Language Arts and Reading

 Mr. Alston-- Science and Social Studies